sheismo/pearson-bank-backend/README.md

 Pearson Bank is a backend **Core Banking REST API** built with **Java and Spring Boot**, implementing secure authentication, account management, and transaction processing.

-This project demonstrates backend engineering concepts such as JWT security, database transactions, clean architecture, and cloud deployment.
+This project demonstrates backend development concepts such as JWT security, database transactions, clean architecture, and cloud deployment.

 ---